dornkholland/Unity-In-Action/FPS_Project/README.md

-# Unity-In-Action
+# FPS Project

-projects from the unity-in-action book
+First project from the *Unity In Action* book.
+This project features a fully controllable FPS player that can fire projectiles, enemy respawns with basic AI and attack patterns with fireballs.